G-theory of root stacks and equivariant K-theory: Coherent sheaves on root stacks

 \begin{proof} The first part follows directly from the Lemma before.
 The proof of the second part is straightforward and follows from the fact that $\bker^k$ is a full subcategory of $\bker^{k-1}.$ \end{proof}

-\begin{remark} In order to apply localization procedure to the category $\bker^{k-1}$ we need to show that the functor $ \face^k \big |_{\bker^{k-1} }$ has a left adjoint.
-The existence of a left adjoint follows from special adjoint functor theorem.
-But for the purpose of splitting of the corresponding short exact sequence of $K$-groups (see the section \ref{ss:computation} for details) we need the unit of the adjuction to be the natural isomorphism.
+\begin{remark} In order to apply the localization procedure to the category $\bker^{k-1}$ we need to show that the functor $ \face^k \big |_{\bker^{k-1} }$ has a left adjoint.
+The existence of a left adjoint follows from the special adjoint functor theorem.
+But for the purpose of splitting of the corresponding short exact sequence of $K$-groups (see the section \ref{ss:computation} for details) we need the unit of the adjunction to be the natural isomorphism.
 This doesn't follow from the abstract nonsense, so we need an explicit construction of a left adjoint functor.
-It is given in the following theorem.
+It is given in the proof of the following theorem.

 \end{remark}